Hello, I am Dr. Louisa Penfold!

 A little about me

-Aside from nerding out about art and children’s learning on this blog, I also do some other things!
+Aside from nerding out on this blog, I also do some other things.

-In 2012, I also spent time researching intergenerational learning approaches in American art museums at the Dallas Museum of Art, the Denver Art Museum, the Smithsonian and the Museum of Modern Art as part of my Master thesis.
+In 2012, I spent time researching intergenerational learning approaches in American art museums as part of my Masters program at the University of Queensland.
+This research was undertaken in the education departments at the Dallas Museum of Art, the Denver Art Museum, the Smithsonian, and the Museum of Modern Art.

 P.S.
 Thanks to Stefan Zander for filming the video.